EmilsGithub/Clutter-Mod-Repository/README.md

 The Github repository for the Minecraft mod Clutter

-The sources for the different versions of the mod can be found under the Branches named accordingly.
+The source code for the different versions of the mod can be found under the Branches named accordingly.

 <br>